ItsMeBrille/ctf-writeups/GlacierCTF/2024/README.md

 AA==
 ```

-Now the .typ compiles correctly and gives us the encoded PDF with the flag, that can be decoded using the given command:
+Now the typst file compiles and echoes the encoded PDF with the flag, that can be decoded using the given command:

 ```bash
 ... | base64 -d | tar xz > main.pdf